Blynk-Technologies/clickhouse4j/README.md

 Path inputFile = ...;

 try (CopyManager copyManager = CopyManagerFactory.create(dataSource)) {
-    copyManager.copyToDb(query, inputStream);
+    copyManager.copyToDb(query, inputFile);
 }

-//DB copy_manager_test and csv_data table now has all csv data from the file inputFile
+//DB copy_manager_test and csv_data table now has all csv data from the inputFile
 ```

 ### Migration from the official driver